iggredible/Learn-Vim/ch22_vimrc.md

 ## How Vim Finds Vimrc

-The conventional wisdom for vimrc is to add a `.vimrc` dotfile in the root directory `~/.vimrc` (it might be different depending on your OS).
+The conventional wisdom for vimrc is to add a `.vimrc` dotfile in the home directory `~/.vimrc` (it might be different depending on your OS).

 Behind the scene, Vim looks at multiple places for a vimrc file.
 Here are the places that Vim checks:
 - `$VIMINIT`